System registration frequently asked questions

 Is there an expectation that learning programs will all be the same?

 No. Each school is unique in how they meet the learning needs of their students.
-Schools have flexibility in how they deliver learning programs, for example, through integrated learning programs (STEM, STEAM etc.), provided that they are able to demonstrate that the minimum required hours of each of the key learning areas have been met.
+Schools have flexibility in how they deliver learning programs, for example, through integrated learning programs (STEM, STEAM, etc.), provided that they are able to demonstrate that the minimum mandatory hours of each of the key learning areas have been met.
 Learning programs are based on NESA syllabuses and are to address each learning area in each year of schooling.